 If you have consistently low energy levels, you may be lacking vital nutrients that are needed for cellular energy production.
 Nutritional supplements can help replenish these nutrients faster than would be possible with diet alone.
 Supplements can also be used to remove toxins, enhance your metabolism, balance your nervous system, and directly or indirectly improve your energy in various ways.

 But choosing supplements is challenging.
 You can quickly dump hundreds of dollars into supplements without getting results.

 A quick online search for “supplements for fatigue” leads to dozens of vitamins, herbal remedies, stimulants, and other products that claim to increase your energy.
 But many of these are superficial and fail to address the deeper nutritional imbalances involved in chronic fatigue.
 What’s worse is that taking random supplements can easily create imbalances that make your health worse.

-So how do you know which supplements to take?
+So how do you know which supplements are right for you?

 The best way to determine your nutritional needs is to use a test called hair tissue mineral analysis (HTMA).
 HTMA is a non-invasive lab test that can identify biochemical imbalances associated with chronic fatigue and can remove much of the guesswork involved in choosing supplements.
 It is based on a holistic system of balancing and strengthening your body chemistry.

 Beginning of article: Basic Supplements by Dr. Lawrence Wilson © September 2019